 Each TA will be evaluated by their faculty supervisor.
 Your performance as a student naturally is of primary importance; this is your reason for being here.
 Nevertheless, in questions of reappointment, your performance as a teacher does play a role.
 In fairness to our undergraduate students, we cannot reappoint TAs whose teaching is unsatisfactory.
 Moreover, TAs are always expected to carry out their duties reliably and responsibly.

 In any situation where a student must use some thought and ingenuity to solve a problem it is not enough to simply present a solution.
 The students' understanding is greatly increased if someone can look at their work, indicate the point where they started to go wrong, and propose an alternative direction.
 It is very difficult to provide this service in the recitation sections.
-For this reason the Department maintains the Mathematics Assistance Center.
-The Center also permits students to meet and work together, getting help when they need it.
+For this reason the Department of Mathematics maintains the Mathematics Assistance Center.
+The center also permits students to meet and work together, getting help when they need it.
 This aspect should be actively encouraged.
-It gives the students a chance to meet others in the same course and with the same difficulties.
+It gives students a chance to meet others in the same course and with the same difficulties.

 Perhaps the most important thing to keep in mind is that most courses in which you assist will be largely populated by freshmen who have not yet adjusted to college life or to this university.
 They may be somewhat bewildered and intimidated by the academic life at NIU.
 The following suggestions can help to develop a positive relationship with your students through which effective learning can take place.